 Figure 1 – Survival curves and age at death distributions for Sweden, in 1767-1771 and 1773

-Figure 1 shows the Swedish survival and age at death distributions for 1773 and for a synthetic lifetable computed from the average death rates for the period from 1667 to 1771 (1772 was not included in this period, as the famine had already started by then).
+Figure 1 shows the Swedish survival function and age at death distributions for 1773 and for a synthetic lifetable computed from the average death rates for the period from 1667 to 1771 (1772 was not included in this period, as the famine had already started by then).
 We see that the survival curve for 1773 is much steeper at young ages than for the previous years.
 Moreover, while the yellow curve shows some signs of rectangularisation, the blue one is much hollower, with a relatively constant steepness from around 10 to 75 years.
 On the contrary, the pre-crisis survival distribution decreases more slowly between 10 and 50 years circa, to drop afterwards.
 The corresponding age at death distribution tells us the same story.
 During the crisis year, more people died between birth and a bit under 30 years of age than in the previous period.
 However, from 18 to 60 years, the death count remained constant in 1773, while the previous years saw the usual increase tied to old age, so that after 50 deaths in the pre-crisis period actually overcame those during the famine.

 When looking at the values for life expectancy and lifespan variation, we see some surprising results.
 Unsurprisingly, life expectancy at birth dropped from 36 to 18 years, mirroring the dramatic worsening of living conditions.
 The two measures of relative lifespan variation, G and H, increased, following the known inverse relationship between life expectancy and lifespan variation.
 The measures of absolute variation S and e†, however, decreased sensibly in 1773, indicating that absolute lifespan variation was lower during the famine than in the previous years.